Canon T6i vs Pentax K-1

 |9.||Canon T4i||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 |10.||Canon T1i||Y||mono / mono||-||-||mini||2.0||-||-||-|

 It is notable that the K-1 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The T6i lacks such a headphone port.

 Studio photographers will appreciate that the Pentax K-1 (unlike the T6i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon T6i or the Pentax K-1 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.